NexPlayer/Unity-SDK/platforms/ios.md

 To display HTTP videos in iOS, the option **Allow downloads over HTTP** needs to be enabled.

-It is preferable to enable the **Auto Graphics API** (AGA) option in versions of Unity that support OpenGL.
+It's preferable to enable the **Auto Graphics API** (AGA) option in versions of Unity that support OpenGL.

 These configurations can be set in the following Unity section:
 **File → Build Settings → Player Settings (iOS) → Other Settings**